RippleIndonesia/Whmcs/README.md

-#Ripple.co.id - (Ripple) Payment Gateway Module for WHMCS
+#Ripple.co.id - (Ripple) Payment Gateway for WHMCS
+A payment gateway module for WHMCS and Ripple payment API.